About the Transboundary Water Management in Central Asia

-The Transboundary Water Management in Central Asia Programme is implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Foreign Office.Under the Programme, measures are implemented that not only optimise cooperation in the Central Asian water sector, but also improve the lives of people in the region.
+The Transboundary Water Management in Central Asia programme is implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Foreign Office.Under the Programme, measures are implemented that not only optimise cooperation in the Central Asian water sector, but also improve the lives of people in the region.
 Effective water management and cross-border cooperation contribute to stability and security and thus to sustainable economic development.
-The programme operates in Central Asia since 2009 and will continue until 2014.
-Starting from 2012 the activities of the programme are co-funded by the European Union (more information is available here).
-Funding for the overall Programme totals 17 million Euro.
+The programme operates in Central Asia since 2009 and will continue until 2017.
+Phase II of the programme was co-financed by the European Union.
+The total funding from 2009 to 2017 amounts to 23 million euros, including 2 million euros provided by the EU from 2012 to 2014.

 The Isfara River and its catchment are located in the southwestern Ferghana valley.
 The river originates in Kyrgyzstan on the northern slopes of the Turkestan Range and flows northwards into the territory of Tajikistan through the Ferghana valley towards the Syr Darya River.
 The total catchment area is approximately 3,900 km²; the total area of irrigated land is ca. 265 km² (80 km² in Kyrgyzstan and 185 km² in Tajikistan).
 The catchment belongs to Batken Oblast in Kyrgyzstan and to Sughd Oblast in Tajikistan and includes Uzbek territories at the tail-end of the basin.
 The population of Batken Oblast is mainly ethnic Kyrgyz, with a large Tajik and a smaller Uzbek minority.
 The cross-border relationship is a particular issue as the Isfara catchment includes the Tajik enclave of Vorukh inside Kyrgyz territory. read more…